neoforged/Documentation/docs/resources/client/models/items.md

 ### Tinting

-Like most models, they can change the color of the specified texture based on the properties of the stack.
+Like most models, client items can change the color of the specified texture based on the properties of the stack.
 As such, the `minecraft:model` type has the `tints` field to define the opaque colors to apply.
 These are known as `ItemTintSource`s, which are defined in `ItemTintSources`.
 They also have a `type` field to define which source to use.
-The `tintindex` they are applied to is specified by its index into the list.
+The `tintindex` they are applied to is specified by their index within the list.

 <Tabs>
 <TabItem value="json" label="JSON" default>